RicardoMonteiroSimoes/ZHAW_PAHS212/documentation/testing_problems.md

 # Non-Trivial testing problems

-To create a usefull comparison, we want to find non-trivial ML problems that can be solved in, preferably, multitude of ways (i.e. log. regression, SVM, NN), and compare it to a hybrid based solution
+To create a usefull comparison, we want to find non-trivial ML problems that can be solved in, preferably, multitude of ways (i.e. log. regression, SVM, NN), and compare it to a hybrid based solution.

 ---